 Nearing the top of the pay scale are Actuaries, VPs of Information Technology, Financial Analysts, and Underwriting Assistants; while the first receives the highest median pay at $150K annually, the other salaries come in at $141K, about $70K, and $49K, respectively.

 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $61K per year on average.
-The largest fraction of Swiss Re people (38 percent) have been working for five to nine years and earn around $95K annually on average.
+Workers who have been with the company for more than one year but less than five can make approximately $53K per year on average.
+Survey participants who have worked at Swiss Re for between five and 10 years earn around $70K annually on average.
+When we consider tenure, a substantial portion of employees (41 percent) have been working for 10-19 years and make $130K per year on average.

 Certifications and Degrees